 Please READ FIRST: Many people have come to this post based on their current status in Morocco regarding the COVID-19 crisis.
 The process described here should be used purely as informational.
 You MUST visit the main police office where you are residing to check if you are eligible and what documentation is needed.
 This has changed recently and does vary city to city.

 Ah, the carte sejour.
 It conjurs up the horror of bureaucratic nightmares, long hours spent in lines, and filling out form after form of personal information.

-Here’s the list of documents we had to gather;
+Here’s the list of documents we had to gather applying as a spouse;

 - Translation of my birth certificate to Arabic

 - Our civil marriage certificate translated to Arabic